 Published by Orion 2013

 Two misfits.
 One extraordinary love.
 Set over the course of one school year, this is the story of two star-crossed sixteen year olds, smart enough to know that first love almost never lasts, but brave and desperate enough to try.

 Having read Fangirl another fantastic novel by Rainbow Rowell this year, I have to admit I had a lot of high expectations for this book.
-Many people I know read Eleanor & Park before Fangirl and some say that this book is by far the best of Rainbow Rowell.
-For me this book was equally as brilliant!
+Many people I know read Eleanor & Park before Fangirl and some say that this book is by far the best of Rainbow Rowell, for me it is equally as brilliant.

-The book is set during 1986 and deals with issues such as domestic abuse, child abuse, race, bullying, and body image.
-Some are put off that its teen fiction but for me on the edge of becoming 20 years old I thoroughly enjoyed it, I don’t think I’ll ever grow out of young adult books.
-They tend to be the best!
+The book is set during 1986 and deals with issues such as domestic abuse, child abuse, race, bulling, and body image.
+Some are put off that its teen fiction, but for me on the edge of becoming 20 years old I thoroughly enjoyed it.
+I don’t think I’ll ever grow out of young adult books, they tend to be the best.

 Eleanor is the “different” girl in school, overweight with bright red hair and mismatched clothes.
-She’s definitely relatable if you felt like the loner in school!
-On the bus to school she meets Park a half Korean guy the same age as Eleanor, and their romance begins when Park lends Eleanor his comic books that he usually reads on the bus.
+She’s definitely relatable if you felt like the loner in school.
+On the bust to school she meets Park a half Korean guy the same age as Eleanor, and their romance begins when Park lends Eleanor his comic books that he usually reads on the bus.
 Over time and switching comics and making mix tapes, they soon fall in love.

 To put simply, this book will remind you of what it was like to “fall in love” for the first time when you were a teen.
 It really fills you up with so many emotions and reminds you of how being a teen was such a hormonal time.